artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/sorting.markdown

 categories: swift algorithms
 ---

-As an example of sorting algorytm I am going to describe is a quicksort.
-The idea of this sorting method comes from the rule "divide and conquer".
-The algorytm takes a random element from the array and splits the input array using that element into three arrays that one of them contains elements smaller than spliter, secound greather, and thrid equal.
-The next step is to do the same thing to those tree arrays, then having partial results we can join them.
+As an example of sorting algorithm I am going to describe is a Quick Sort.
+The idea of this method comes from the rule "divide and conquer".
+The algorithm takes a random element from the array and splits it using that element into three arrays that one of them contains elements smaller than splitter, second greater and third equal.
+The next step is to do the same thing to those tree arrays.
+Having partial results we can join them together which ends up with the sorted array.

 {% highlight swift %}
 extension Array where Element: Comparable {